Policy 7.1.1 —Technology Systems

 This Information Security Plan (“Plan”) describes safeguards implemented by the College to protect covered data and information in compliance with the FTC’s Safeguards Rule promulgated under the Gramm Leach Bliley Act (GLBA).
 These safeguards are provided to:

 This Information Security Program also identifies mechanisms to:

 III.
 INFORMATION SECURITY PROGRAM COORDINATOR(S)

-The Vice President of Administrative Services and the Dean of Technology & Learning Resources serve as the coordinators of this Program at MCC.
+The Vice President of Administrative Services and the Dean of Information Technology serve as the coordinators of this Program at MCC.
 They are responsible for assessing the risks associated with unauthorized transfers of covered data and information, and implementing procedures to minimize those risks to the College.
 Designated staff in both areas conduct reviews of areas that have access to covered data and information to assess the internal control structure put in place by the administration and verify that all departments comply with the requirements of the security policies and practices delineated in this program.

 IV.
 IDENTIFICATION AND ASSESSMENT OF RISKS TO CUSTOMER INFORMATION

 MCC recognizes that it is exposed to both internal and external risks, including but not limited to:

 Recognizing that this may not represent a complete list of the risks associated with the protection of covered data and information, and that new risks are created regularly, MCC’s Information Services Committee actively participates and monitors appropriate cybersecurity advisory groups for identification of risks.